krishnachaitanya018/Pandas_cleaned_data-repo/README.md

 df.columns

-To ddisplay what are the columns needed from the original data- df = df [['column_name', 'column_name']] df
+To display what are the columns needed from the original data- df = df [['column_name', 'column_name']] df